When you’re researching how to choose a photographer, it can be a bit daunting at first. What do you base your choice on? How do you choose?

 The photographic equipment used is essentially a tool to get the job done.
-In the hands of an experienced professional photographer, who knows how to use their equipment in demanding situations, all of the above are second nature.
+In the hands of an experienced professional photographer, who knows how to use their equipment in demanding situations, all of the above is second nature.
 Your photographer should be capable of instinctively creating your photos with little or no delay.

 In the hands of an amateur photographer, or a part-time photographer who cannot or will not devote time to learning their craft properly, the above scenarios can cause real problems on a regular basis.
-Especially when time is of the essence and they only have a few minutes or seconds to capture each photo.
+Especially when the time is of the essence and they only have a few minutes or seconds to capture each photo.

 Analyse what you’re looking at by asking the questions above and you’ll soon start to differentiate the good, the OK and the bad, helping you to make an informed decision.